North Korea's fledgling markets provide buffer against drought

 But as a result of the 1990s famine, the state has been tolerant of farmers maintaining small, privately-run plots on state farms and in their backyards.
 There, they grow grains and vegetables, often more efficiently than on the sprawling state collectives, which they can consume or even sell.

-That means that while the country still retains a "military-first" system where food and electricity is prioritized for the powerful armed forces, the civilian population is not likely to suffer as much.
+That means that while the country still retains a "military-first" system where food and electricity is prioritised for the powerful armed forces, the civilian population is not likely to suffer as much.

 One NGO worker, citing a knowledgeable North Korean agricultural scientist, estimated that farmers there spend an average of 30 percent of their time cultivating their own plots.